01The Basic Elements of a Holiday Company Event

 02Choose the Most Effective Time to Hold Your Event

 The best time to hold an employee holiday party is probably during the lunch hour.
-In fact, historical holiday party data from Winston Battalia shows a growing trend to this decision, reflecting that more than two-fifths of corporate events take place during the lunch hour.
+Historical holiday party data from Winston Battalia shows a growing trend to this decision, reflecting that more than two-fifths of corporate events take place during the lunch hour.

 Unfortunately, not everyone may have the opportunity to participate in the event because someone must stay back and answer customer calls and inquiries.
 But a lunch hour event allows the organization to control costs and reduces the obligations on employees’ personal time and commitments.